iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/front-end-framework-storybook.md

 serie: 'how-do-i-build-a-component-library'
 ---

+<div className="p-4 bg-io_orange-100">_This article is part 2 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
+You can find the demo repository for this series on [GitHub](https://github.com/DaveBitter/fe-monorepo) and the component library itself hosted [here](https://fe-monorepo.davebitter.com/)._</div>

+---

 I’ve already stated that this series would be opinionated.
 Now, it doesn’t get more opinionated than picking a front-end framework.
 Which one did I pick and why?

 ## Picking a framework